 - Cold showers have tons of benefits, as does soaking in warm water.

 - I don’t let the water get ice cold, nor scolding hot.
 Just outside the range of comfort is enough to do the job.

 - Move.
 Usually some bioenergetic stuff from Elliott Hulse

 - Bow for 20 breaths

 If my neighborhood is nice, go for a walk.
 Maybe get breakfast.

 Breakfast officially concludes my morning routine.
 Once I’m done, I find a quiet spot and get to work, usually 2-3 hours of writing.

 As is obvious, I keep things very simple.
 The essential steps are:

 - Cold shower

-I never understood people who try to optimize every second of their morning, seeing that as creating too much stress and anxiety.
+A little optimization is good, but too much just creates anxiety.
 When I follow these basic steps in the morning, I usually feel great and my days are noticeably more productive.